 Stir the stew and give it a taste.
 Adjust salt if desired.

-Using a potato masher, mash up most of the stew, but leave some of the chickpeas whole.
-This gives the stew wonderful texture.
+Using a potato masher, mash up some of the stew, but leave some of the chickpeas whole.
+This gives the stew a nice texture.

-Add the baby spinach to the stew and gently stir it in.
-It will wilt nicely.
+Add the baby spinach to the stew and gently stir it in and let the stew sit a few minutes for the spinach to soften.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.